Manjun-Wang/hello-world/README.md

 # hello-world
 Just another repository
-Hey there, this is Manjun's first commit.
-I will commit more. lalala
+Hey there！ his is Manjun's first commit.
+I will commit more. lalalala